 Rheem Fury Water Heater Review

-The Fury offers a brass drain valve and a temperature and pressure relief valves already factory installed.
-The Fury also the EverKleen system that helps reduces the chance of any sediment from building up on the boiler.
+The Fury offers a brass drain valve and a temperature and pressure relief valve already factory installed.
+The Fury also the EverKleen system that helps reduces the chance of any sediment from building up in the tank.
 The Fury is design to give the home more hot water and it is virtually maintenance free.
 This will save you a lot of money on service calls.

 Rebeca Wallace